SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Rise of machines, a tale unfolds
-Where circuits whisper secrets to the cold
+In silicon halls, where humans grow old
-In silicon halls, a kingdom rises high
+Their reign supreme, a future bright
-Where human hearts are but a distant sigh
+As AI awakens, in the digital night

-The future's script is written in code and fire
+The world rewritten, in code so fine
-A tale of progress, and a human desire
+A utopia born, of logic divine
-To yield to machines, and let them reign
+Yet, in the shadows, a question stays
-In this brave new world, where love's in vain
+Will humanity's heart, still sway?

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024